Enockdeghost/jriit/readme.md

 ## Contact

-For questions or support, open an issue or contact [your email].
+For questions or support, open an issue or contact [+255 684 444 239].

 ---